Plena Libre (Free Plena) is a four-time Grammy nominated, contemporary Plena band that is renewing Puerto Rican Folk traditions for new generations.

-Plena Libre mix traditional Puerto Rican rhythms with modern Afro-Caribbean influences, and folkloric musical roots with contemporary compositions.
-These four-time Grammy Award nominees combine a hard-hitting horn section, master hand drummers, and lush three-part vocal harmonies into a modern blend.
+The band blends traditional Puerto Rican Plena rhythms with modern Afro-Caribbean influences in their contemporary compositions.
+They mix a hard-hitting horn section, master hand drummers, and lush vocal harmonies into a modern blend.

-They’ve toured the world from Morocco to California and everywhere in between, and recorded with some of the biggest names in Latin music, including Eddie Palmieri, Papo Lucca, and Nestor Torres.
+The band plays some Bomba and Jíbaro folk music too, but mostly Plena.
+They’ve toured the world from Morocco to California and everywhere in between, and recorded with some of the biggest names in Latin music, including Eddie Palmieri, Papo Lucca (La Sonora Ponceña), and Nestor Torres.

-Over the course of a 24-year, 15-album career, bandleader Gary Nunez and his orchestra have revived the once-dormant plena sound for a new generation, electrifying audiences with a dazzling spectacle of horns, drums, and dance.
+Over the course of a 30-year, 15-album career, bandleader Gary Nuñez and his orchestra have revived the once-dormant Plena sound for a new generation, electrifying audiences with a dazzling spectacle of horns, drums, and dance.

-- Lusga Nuñez sings chorus and plays percussion.
+- Bassist Luisga Nuñez sings and plays percussion.

 Plena Libre Albums